 Awarded to a student enrolled in the full-time Bachelor of Education program who graduated from Nipissing University (minimum 70%) in the previous year, with History or English as a major.
 Students in the final year of the Concurrent Education program with History or English as a major are also considered.

 Established from the proceeds of the screening of That Beautiful Somewhere, a film based on the novel by Dr. William Plumstead.
 It is presented to a full-time student majoring in English with a strong academic standing in the Creative Writing: Prose Fiction course (ENGL 3517).
+The recipient must also demonstrate financial need and be a resident of Ontario as defined by OSAP.

 Scholarships, Bursaries and Awards: in-course